nelson123-lab/my-Data-Science-learnings/README.md

    Engagement Rate measures the number of engagements (reactions, comments and shares) your content gets as a percentage of your audience.

 5. Amplification rate
    Amplification Rate is the ratio of shares per post to the number of overall followers.
+Basically, the higher your amplification rate, the more your followers are    expanding your reach for you.

+6. Virality rate
+   -Measures how your content is spreading exponentially.
+Virality rate is similar to amplification rate in that it measures how much your content is shared.